NemesisWasAlienToo/CoreKit/README.md

 - Coroutine Prohibit moving af an already started coroutine

+- Descriptor
+    - Define what a const Descriptor must be able to perform

+- File
+    - Standardize default permissions

 - Format
     - Seperate serializer and deserializer
     - Optmize bit-copy-able objects Add and Take